solana-labs/solana-program-library/governance/README.md

 However, in order for Governance to be useful, Governance now needs this authority.

-In similar fashion for Mint and Token governances the relevant authorities to mint and transfer tokens are transferer to the Governance account.
-It in turns allows to create and vote on Proposals which can then execute mint and transfer instructions for the governed accounts.
+In similar fashion for Mint and Token governances the relevant authorities to mint and transfer tokens are transferred to the Governance account.
+It in turn allows participants to create and vote on Proposals which can then execute mint and transfer instructions for the governed accounts.

 ### Proposal accounts